EuroDairy – Resource efficiency factsheets

 Compact TMR addresses this problem and ensures that all cows in a feeding group have unlimited access to a feed mix that cannot be sorted.

-All cows eat the planned ration in a stress-free environment in a minimum of time, resulting in higher precision in feeding and more time for resting.
+All cows eat the planned ration in a stress-free environment in a minimum amount of time, resulting in higher precision in feeding and more time for resting.

 Download the full report